gratchie/gratchie.github.io/_posts/2015-11-17-setting-up-vms.md

 layout: post
 title: "Setting up the VM's"
 published: true
-tags: virtualbox
+tags: virtualbox centos
 ---

 I'm using VirtualBox since it's free, stable and works well with OSX.
 If I'm deploying my lab from a linux machine, I will most likely use KVM since it is included in the EX200/300 directives.
+I will have to create a separate VM to practice KVM.

 ####VirtualBox Installation